k33g/k33g.github.com/_posts/2011-12-19-PLAY-MODELS-COFFEESCRIPT.md

 **Remark** :

 You shoul have noticed that i use : `that = @`, it's a javascript habit.
-In fact, it's better using "fat arrow", see [http://jashkenas.github.com/coffee-script/#fat_arrow](http://jashkenas.github.com/coffee-script/#fat_arrow), and then, there is no need to use the artificial `that = @` :
+In fact, it's better using "fat arrow", see [http://jashkenas.github.com/coffee-script/# fat_arrow](http://jashkenas.github.com/coffee-script/# fat_arrow), and then, there is no need to use the artificial `that = @` :

     class Model